 As for port-discharge thromboprophylaxis, there is still not enough data on patients who survived severe COVID-19 infection.
 At this time, the survivors of severe COVID-19 infection are recommended to follow a general guideline (5,10).
 This case highlights the risk of thromboembolic phenomena for prolonged periods of times after recovering from acute respiratory distress syndrome associated with COVID-19.
 More data is needed to determine the optimal duration of anticoagulation treatment.

 Figure legends:

 Figure 1.
-Electrocardiogram (A) 9 days before admission, and (B) at emergency department with tachycardia and biatrial enlargement.
+Electrocardiogram (A) 9 days before admission, and (B) at emergency department with tachycardia, biatrial enlargement (blue arrows indicate right atrial enlargement, red arrows indicate left atrial enlargement).